AmritanshPandey/electronic-business-cards/README.md

 # digital-business-card
 Event Registration Platform which creates a digital business card for networking during the event.
-HTML, CSS, JS and Node.js is used to develop the project
+HTML, CSS, JS and Django (python) as backend is used to develop the project